What is DealRoom?

 A DealRoom can embed videos, PDFs, Slidedeck, images with motion design, and more.
 This functionality is helpful to host key sales collateral such as case studies, demo decks, explainer videos, personal video messages, and customer testimonials.
 Manufacturing companies leverage PDF functionality to include specs for the products the buyer is looking to buy.

 Collecting data can be hard.
 Simplify data collection with forms embedded in a DealRoom.

 The use cases are endless, but one of the more popular ones is to collect billing information.
 Many times the decision-maker signing the deal is many times, not the person that is responsible for paying the bill.
 This information is then pushed to the CRM so the finance team can access the data very easily.

-The past 10 years we have seen the majority of competitive companies go from offline to online.
+In the past 10 years, we have seen the majority of competitive companies go from offline to online.